MLS Admission Requirements

 MLS 4010, Issues in Health Care Administration+

 MLS 4110, Diagnostic Immunology I*

 MLS 4340, Parasitology*

 * These 3 courses are taught in the student's junior year.
-Students entering the program
+Students

 from another university must complete the equivalent by independent study during training.